rcandell/tesim/README.md

 for wireless system integration as a part of the NIST Industrial Wireless project; however, the original purpose was for use with the NIST industrial cybersecurity project.

+DISCLAIMER: Certain commercial equipment, instruments, or materials are identified in this paper in order to specify the experimental procedure adequately.
+Such identification is not intended to imply recommendation or endorsement by NIST, nor is it intended to imply that the materials or equipment identified are necessarily the best available for the purpose.

 ![TESIM Factory](cad/TE Layout.PNG)

 ## Repository Structure